ahobsonsayers/DockURSim/README.md

 # DockURSim

-## URSim (Universal Robots Simulator) Docker Container with Browser Interface
+## A URSim (Universal Robots Simulator) Docker Container with a Browser Accessible Interface

 Runs URSim in a docker container with the Interface that can be accessed via a browser.